1.3: Physical-Chemical Foundations

 For an irreversible reaction, such as the reaction of a 0.1 M HCl (aq) in water, [HCl]eq = 0, you cannot easily measure a Keq.
 However, if we assume the reaction goes in reverse to an almost imperceptible degree, [HCl]eq might equal 10-10 M. Hence Keq >> 1.

-In summary, the extent of reactions can vary from completely irreversible (favoring only the products) to reactions that favor the reactants.
+In summary, the extent of different reactions can range from completely irreversible (favoring only the products) to reversible (favoring the reactants).

 Our next goal is to understand what controls the extent of a reaction.
 That is, of course, the change in the Gibbs free energy.
 Two different pairs of factors influence the ΔG.
-One pair is the reactants' concentration and inherent reactivity compared to products (as reflected in the Keq).
+One pair is the reactants' concentration and their inherent reactivity relative to the products (as reflected in the Keq).
 The other pair is enthalpy/entropy changes.
 We will now consider the first pair.

 Contributions of Molecule Stability (Keq) and Concentration to ΔG